 Priority will be given to youth who were dependents of the state for at least one year.

-Youth participating in the HB 2002- Foster Care to 21 program are not eligible for this housing program as they are receiving housing assistance through their foster care payment.
-Youth can be eligible once they exit the Foster Care to 21 program.
+Youth participating in Extended Foster Care are not eligible for this housing program as they are still considered under the care and authority of DCYF.
+Youth can be eligible once they exit Extended Foster Care.

 What services are offered?

 - Move in costs (such as first and last month’s rent, security deposits)